dimitar-trifonov/sohoaas-rac-cue/rac/README.md

 This folder contains the **Requirements-as-Code (RaC)** structure for your project, implemented in **CUE** to serve as a **single declarative source of truth**.
 This structure is ready for use with AI IDEs like **Windsurf** and supports validation, simulation, and code generation.

+## ❓ Why RaC/SaC?

+**RaC (Requirements‑as‑Code) / SaC (System‑as‑Code)** is the structured, auditable specification layer that turns human intent into deterministic execution for LLM systems.
+Think of it as the “universal programming language for LLMs,” an incremental evolution of Software 2.0 (“Software 2.0.1”): prompts and context are data; RaC/SaC defines the executable, testable behavior.

+SOHOaaS is the “Hello, World” for this paradigm—demonstrating how RaC/SaC makes LLM‑powered systems deterministic, compliant, and production‑ready through:
+- MCP‑first data authority (MCP metadata → CUE workflows → JSON schema)
+- Explicit parameterization and validated dependencies
+- Testable workflows and observable agent behavior

 ---

 ## 🏗️ Folder Structure